Sources

 Once placed, the properties for the Source will be available in the Clip tab.

-All Sources have a few shared properties.
+All Sources have a few shared properties, but most paramaters will be unique to the source.

 Duration

 Like Stills, Sources have a Duration.
 This can be set in seconds or beats, depending on the Playback mode.
 This can be used to include the Source in an Autopilot sequence.
+The duration will also be used when rendering the clip.

 Transform and Composite